axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/toggle-switch/README.md

 ## Events

-A `change` event and custom event is fired on the component itself.
+Both a `change` event _and_ a Custom Event are fired on the component itself.
 The events bubble and are cancellable.
-The Custom Event `axa-toggle-switch-toggle` `detail` property contains `{`
-checked: boolean `}`, where the meaning of active is as defined above for the same-named property.
+The Custom Event `axa-toggle-switch-toggle`'s `detail` property contains `{checked: boolean}`, where the meaning of `checked` is as defined above for the same-named property.